lwlss/MacPherson_2020/markdown/week_review/week3.md

 ![LV-Double](../../images/lv_double.png)

 You will notice that the phase space diagram has plotted a loop.
 This is because the model is repetitive and predictable, meaning that the predator and prey populations will only ever be the number that is prescribed in the phase space diagram.
+This also means that the solution of the Lotka-Volterra model is an oscillation.

 ### Lorenz Attractor